Arrive in Quito, Ecuador

 Airfare is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
 Please let us know if you are arriving earlier or staying later as we are happy to assist you with any extra overnights that you might want to arrange.

-Flights you (or a travel agent) book: Arrive in Quito, Ecuador (UIO) no later than the night of May 11.
-Depart from Quito (UIO) anytime on or after May 29.
+Flights you (or a travel agent) book: Arrive in Quito, Ecuador (UIO) no later than 4:00pm on June 8.
+Depart from Quito (UIO) anytime on or after June 26.

 Flights we book for you: Round-trip flights between Quito (UIO) and Baltra (GPS).
 The cost of this round-trip booking will be added to your final trip balance.